Explainer: Is Trump's post-presidency impeachment trial constitutional?

 Luttig has said that the text and purpose of the Constitution make clear that the Senate’s power is limited to convicting a sitting president.

-Historical texts indicate that the nation's founders saw impeachment as a way to remove officials from their jobs so they do not further harm the country, those lawyers argue.
+Historical texts indicate that the nation’s founders saw impeachment as a way to remove officials from their jobs so they do not further harm the country, Luttig and Turley argue.

+Trump's lawyers made similar arguments in a pretrial brief on Monday, saying the Senate "is being asked to do something patently ridiculous: try a private citizen in a process that is designed to remove him from an office that he no longer holds."

 Is there historical precedent?